ElliottjPierce/noiz/book/src/more-info/performance.md

 See [this](https://github.com/lineality/rust_compile_optimizations_cheatsheet) guide for how to do this effectively.

 Noiz is so fast because of strongly worded letters to the compiler (`#[inline]`) and rust's incredible zero-cost abstractions.
-Seriously, noiz is driven by traits and types and it's just as fast as megalithic functions!
+Seriously, noiz is driven by traits and types and it's just as fast as traditional megalithic functions!
 Anyway, expect much worse performance when cargo has not been configured to make use of the inlining, etc.

 ## Only Pay for What You Use